KiraResari/ceal-chronicler-f/Protocol.md

   - [x] If a location does not exist at the current point, it is displayed as a greyed-out button
 - [x] can be added to a party
 - [x] can be removed from a party
-- [ ] location can't be edited while character is in party
+- [x] location can't be edited while character is in party
+- [x] if character is in party, the party's location should be displayed instead of the character's location

 ### Locations